How to Handle School Pushback When Withdrawing to Homeschool in New Brunswick

 Should I withdraw first and register for homeschooling after, or do both simultaneously?

 Do both simultaneously.
-Submit the Annual Home Schooling Application Form to the district office and send the withdrawal letter to the school at the same time.
+Submit the Annual Home Schooling Application Form to the district office and send the school's administrative notification at the same time.
 This creates a clean, documented transition with no gap between leaving the school system and registering as a home educator.
-A gap between withdrawal and registration could theoretically expose you to a truancy argument under Section 15.
+A gap between stopping attendance and district acknowledgment could theoretically expose you to a truancy argument under Section 15.

 Get Your Free New Brunswick Homeschool Quick-Start Checklist